 The Koshering Process

 Before an establishment may be certified kosher, Kosher Michigan will kasher the kitchen(s).
-This includes a thorough cleaning of the kitchen and the necessary applications as directed by Jewish law (boiling at specific temperatures, heating ovens, firing, ritual immersion of vessels, etc.).
+This includes a thorough cleaning of the kitchen and the necessary applications as directed by Jewish law (boiling at specific temperatures, heating ovens, firing, the ritual immersion of vessels, etc.).
 Once the kashering process has been completed, another inspection takes place before granting the kosher certification.

 Before an establishment may be certified kosher, Kosher Michigan will conduct an educational meeting with the owners and all full-time and part-time employees to educate them on the kosher laws.
 It will be explained that no outside food may be brought into the establishment (with the exception of a designated employee lunchroom if approved by Kosher Michigan).
 KosherMichiganalso meets with new employees to educate them as well.

 Certification Letters (Teudot)

 Kosher Michigan outlines the kosher standards for each business in a teudah (kosher certificate) that is prominently displayed on the wall of each establishment.
 Request a kosher certificate by contacting KM.